Snaacky/thewiki/docs/guides/playback.md

 ==- Explaining Judder
 A 60Hz monitor can refresh up to 60 frames every second.
 Thus, if you were to play a video or game locked at:

-- 60 fps: 1 frame is shown for *every 1 refresh* (next frame in 16.67 ms).
+- 60 fps: 1 frame is shown for *every 1 refresh* (next frame in 16.67 ms)
-- 30 fps: 1 frame is shown for *every 2 refreshes* (next frame in 33.33 ms).
+- 30 fps: 1 frame is shown for *every 2 refreshes* (next frame in 33.33 ms)
-- 15 fps: 1 frame is shown for *every 4 refreshes* (next frame in 66.67 ms).
+- 15 fps: 1 frame is shown for *every 4 refreshes* (next frame in 66.67 ms)

 These frame rates work because they divide evenly into the monitor's 60Hz refresh rate.
 With 60 fps video, for instance, each frame is shown per refresh on a 60Hz monitor, with the next frame always appearing 16.67 ms later than the first.